 Two common types of degree programs for aspiring doctors include the Doctor of Medicine (M.D) and the Doctor of Osteopathic Medicine (D.O.).
 Both programs last four years and prepare graduates for residencies, although admission requirements and curricula vary slightly.
-For example, D.O. programs tend to focus on preventative therapeutic techniques.
 Admission to both programs usually requires specific undergraduate math and science coursework and a completed bachelor's degree.
 Although they're rare, combined bachelor's and doctoral programs for aspiring doctors exist at some schools.

 The first half of a medical school program focuses on classroom study and laboratory practice.
 The second half of the program includes clinical rotations at a medical facility, which provide students with hands-on experience in a variety of medical disciplines.
 In order to become a doctor, graduates go on to internships and residencies and must attain medical licensure to practice.

 Here are some common concepts taught in courses to become a doctor:

 Medical school students intensely study human anatomy, and they will probably take many anatomy classes throughout their studies.
 Anatomy classes for doctors might look at the human body as a whole, examine specific anatomical systems, discuss cellular structure and function or cover other specialized topics.
 Students will also learn about human anatomy from a clinical standpoint and normal and abnormal human development.
 Anatomy classes at some medical schools are broken down by systems, and students learn in both classroom and laboratory settings.